minces92/test_crypto-invest-sim-kr/docs/notification-troubleshooting.md

 5. Confirm logs and DB state

 - GET http://localhost:3000/api/notification-logs to inspect records.
 Successful attempts should have `success: true` and show `createdAtKst`.
+   - Failed attempts will now include a `nextRetryAt` (ISO timestamp) which indicates when the worker will next attempt to resend the message.
+The UI (`NotificationLogs`) shows this as "다음 재시도" and disables manual retry until that time.
 - Query the `transactions` table (e.g., open `crypto_cache.db` with a sqlite viewer) and check `notification_sent` for the transaction is 1.

 ### Quick API examples (curl)